cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/request-rate.md

 In this case, two incoming requests with the **same** value for the HTTP header `X-API-Key` with **different** IP addresses are counted separately, since the value combination is different.
 Additionally, counters are not shared across data centers.

 The counting model of this rate limiting rule is based on the number of incoming requests.
-Enterprise customers on the Advanced plan can also configure rules whose counting model is based on the complexity of serving incoming requests.
+Enterprise customers with Advanced Rate Limiting can also configure rules whose counting model is based on the complexity of serving incoming requests.
 Refer to [Complexity-based rate limiting](#complexity-based-rate-limiting) for more information.

 {{<Aside type="warning" header="Important">}}